 Semira had a traumatic childhood.
-Born in Africa, she grew up in a world shaped by the horrors of war and conflict.
+She grew up in a world shaped by the horrors of war and conflict.

 When Semira was referred to hyh, she had recently had a baby and needed support setting up her new home following time in a hostel.